 If your kids are anything like mine, puzzles are in constant rotation with things they play with.
 From educational puzzles for toddlers to just plain fun puzzles, puzzles are a great way to challenge kids and encourage them to exercise their mind!
+But what are some of the best puzzles for toddlers?

 Let’s be real, puzzles are fun for toddlers just as much as they’re fun for adults!
 Who doesn’t love a cozy weekend at home with a 1,000 piece puzzle to work on?